Magali005/Home-lab-networking-/README.md

 # Home Lab Networking

-Virtual networking labs using Cisco Packet Tracer, completed in preparation for the Computer Networking program at Georgian College (Barrie, ON, Canada).
+Virtual networking labs using Cisco Packet Tracer, completed in preparation for the Computer Networking program .

 ## Objective